nicovece/cf-portfolio-astro/src/content/projects/pokemonakaibu.md

 ---
 title: 'PokémonĀkaibu'
 shortDescription: 'Modular Vanilla JS Pokédex'
-description: 'PokémonĀkaibu is a responsive, client-side web app built with vanilla JavaScript, HTML, and CSS, styled with Bootstrap.
+description: '**PokémonĀkaibu** is a responsive, client-side web app built with vanilla **JavaScript**, **HTML**, and **CSS**, styled with **Bootstrap**.
 It fetches data from the PokéAPI in batches to support infinite scrolling, dynamically renders each Pokémon as an interactive entry, and uses modals for detailed views.
 The project is modular, performance-optimized, and includes polyfills for broader browser compatibility.'
 pubDate: 2025-05-01
 heroImage: '../../assets/images/pokemon_home.png'
 gallery: